10 Best Gifts for Pool Players

 The ones I bought are bright blue (my favorite color), but you can find gloves in pretty much any color you can imagine.
 For the most part, gloves designed for playing pool cover your thumb, forefinger, and middle finger while leaving your pinky and ring fingers free.
 The reason for this is that those three fingers are generally the only ones you use when forming the bridge used to hold the cue while aiming your shots.

-I cut the tips off of the fingers when I got my glove.
+When I got my glove, I cut the tips off of the fingers.
 I prefer to feel the felt with my fingers, and the slipperiness of the glove made me nervous about my fingers slipping on the table while holding my bridge in position.
 This is especially true when you are using a difficult bridge, such as when the cue ball is up against the object ball and you need to use an awkward, raised bridge.
 Snipping the tips off eliminated this concern for me.

 3. Cue Tip Tool

 I bought this for myself a while ago, and my friends are always asking me to let them borrow it.
 It fits in your pocket and provides 3-in-1 cue-shaping action by enabling you to shape, scuff, and poke your cue tip into the shape you desire.
 Cuetec Bowtie 3-in-1 tool

 Why does a pool player need a cue tip tool?
 Well, if you play a lot, you'll notice a certain level of wear and tear on your tip.
 This tool can elongate its life by giving you the means to roughen the tip and increase its chalk-grabbing capabilities.
 It can also help you shape the tip on a new cue, or reshape a tip that's been compacted over time.